 Listen carefully now, my version of this Puppy Chow Recipe is not for the faint of heart.
 You will never find weak puppy chow in my kitchen.
 You know what I mean?
 The stuff that is so thinly coated with chocolate and peanut butter that the powdered sugar barely sticks to it?
 Not on my watch.
 I want clumps, and globs, and hunks, and chunks of chocolate-peanut buttery goodness.

-Then put some cereal in the bottom of a large bowl, pour some of the peanut butter/chocolate mixture on top, and then continue to alternate cereal/chocolate/cereal, etc. until you’ve used up all the ingredients.
+Next, put some cereal in the bottom of a large bowl, pour some of the peanut butter/chocolate mixture on top, and continue to alternate cereal/chocolate/cereal, etc. until you’ve used up all the ingredients.
 The key here is to start VERY conservatively with the amount of cereal!
 You do NOT, I repeat, do NOT want to use too much cereal.
-It will ruin your puppy chow and your day.
+It will ruin your puppy chow, and consequently, your day.

 Next, mix it all together, making sure the cereal is thickly coated .
-Then put it somewhere to cool off (outside in the winter, or in the fridge when it’s warm) before adding any powdered sugar.
+Then put it somewhere to cool off (outside in the winter, or in the refrigerator) before adding any powdered sugar.

 Once the mixture is at or just below room temperature, but not hard, add the powdered sugar until there is a thin coating and some of the pieces start separating.
 It’s helpful to use a bowl with a lid, so you can shake it to coat the cereal evenly.